aditya0520/aditya0520/README.md

 # 💡 About Me

-Hi there! 👋 I'm Aditya Aayush, a recent graduate from Carnegie Mellon University with a specialization in Data Science and Machine Learning.
+Hi there! 👋 I'm Aditya Aayush, a graduate from Carnegie Mellon University specializing in Data Science and Machine Learning.
 I bring hands-on experience in designing scalable software solutions, building robust data pipelines, and optimizing workflows for efficiency.
 With a strong foundation in Python, SQL, and Java, I aim to bridge the gap between cutting-edge machine learning research and real-world applications.

 ### 🚀 What I've Built
 - **[Efficient Image Generation with Diffusion Models](https://github.com/aditya0520/DiffusionModels)**